 Director Under the director’s guidance, the Career Center is prepared to offer the best career assistance possible.
 Toni is responsible for managing the Career Center’s staff, budget, and overall recruiting and career services activities and operations.
 She also serves as the Career Center’s liaison with on- and off-campus constituents, assists students through individual counseling appointments, and offers support to the staff instructors of Career and Life Planning.

-Senior Administrative Secretary Marla provides operations support in the administration of the department.
+Senior Administrative Secretary Cathy provides operations support in the administration of the department.
 She is responsible for scheduling student appointments, processing assessment payments, coordinating activities of the office, maintaining financial records, preparing reports, and maintaining inventory.
-Marla coordinates the fiscal affairs of the department and monitors budget expenditures.
+Cathy coordinates the fiscal affairs of the department and monitors budget expenditures.

 Assistant Director of Career Development Mark directs the career activities of the Career Center.
 His responsibilities include coordinating and promoting outreach programs, supervising the Career Planning Specialist, and supervising graduate students.
 He also assists students with career development issues by providing counseling, administering assessments, and teaching a section of Career and Life Planning.